 The importance of Project Management skills

 Being able to project manage successfully is key to consolidating all of your skills.
 One of the best methodologies is the Prince 2 (from the acronym Projects in Controlled Environments) Project Management qualification which can teach you the process of project management from the initial business justification, planning and organization to ensure a successful outcome in time and on budget without affecting the quality.

 Currently, because of the recession, companies have been reorganizing and downsizing and that can only be good for the IT consultancy profession.
 In an effort to save money, large corporations are increasingly keen on not retaining consultants on their permanent staff.
 It is more advantageous and cost effective to outsource instead and bring a consultant or consultants in when required for specific projects.
-This ensures that the consultancy business remains in demand and will continue to be a lucrative career for those talented enough to fulfil the client’s wishes.
+This ensures that the consultancy business remains in demand and will continue to be a lucrative career for those talented enough to fulfill the client’s wishes.

 If these skills interest you and you think you have the right talents for becoming an IT consultant, then many opportunities will allow you to have an interesting, varied and fulfilling career.

 Tom Davis is a technical contributor at TechWombat.
 He enjoys writing on IT, open source, electronics, and other geeky arcana.
 Tom’s always happy to reply to comments and corrections, so be nice and send him your thoughts at firstname.lastname@example.org or in the comment section below.